NeilaCH/Linux-Server-Configuration/ReadMe.md

   Is the information correct?
 [Y/n]
 ```
 #### Step5: Add Garder to the sudo group
 - `grader` user must be able to run commands with administrative privileges.
-To do so use the following command to add grader user to the sudo group:
+To do so, use the following command to add grader user to the sudo group:
 ```sh
 $ gpasswd -a grader sudo
 ```
-- You can run commands with sudo to verify.
+- To test it run commands with sudo.
 #### Step6: Add Public Key Authentication
 - On your local machine, open a new terminal window and generate SSh key by typing the following command:
 ```sh